AgaCash/ingswAM2021-Bonanno-Arioli-Bottino/README.md

   while the player is not connected, the game continues skipping his turns.

 ##Running SERVER
-To run Server please type: java -jar AM34-1.0-SNAPSHOT.jar --server < port >
+To run Server please type:

+``java -jar AM34-1.0-SNAPSHOT.jar --server < port >``

 ##Running CLI
-To run CLI please type: java -jar AM34-1.0-SNAPSHOT.jar --cli
+To run CLI please type:

+``java -jar AM34-1.0-SNAPSHOT.jar --cli``

 ##Running GUI
-To run GUI please type: java -jar AM34-1.0-SNAPSHOT.jar
+To run GUI please type:

-## Suggested Command Prompt
+``java -jar AM34-1.0-SNAPSHOT.jar``

+## Suggestions for CLI
-- Linux Shell
+- Linux Shell (black items could not be seen if the cmd background color is black)
+- Windows cmd (before running, execute as an administrator the .bat file in the deliveries/executables directory) (black items could not be seen if the cmd background color is black)
 ##Group Components
 - Arioli Teodoro
 - Bonanno Agatino